automl/ifBO/README.md

 # Overview

-This repository contains code for the ICML 2024 submission: [In-context Freeze-Thaw Bayesian Optimization for Hyperparameter Optimization](https://openreview.net/forum?id=VyoY3Wh9Wd).
+This repository contains code for the ICML 2024 paper: [In-context Freeze-Thaw Bayesian Optimization for Hyperparameter Optimization](https://openreview.net/forum?id=VyoY3Wh9Wd).

 To use the `ifBO` algorithm in practice, please refer to [NePS](https://automl.github.io/neps/latest/), a package for hyperparameter optimization that maintains the latest, improved `ifBO` version (TBA, TODO).